oksana-the-pooh/oksana-the-pooh.github.io/_posts/2024-11-03-how-to-measure-security-quantitatively.markdown

 $$P(M|W) \approx_{p} P(M).$$

 The $$\approx_{p}$$ means that two distributions can not be computationally distinguished.
-"Computationally" means the process should end before the heat death of the universe. simply saying it should be polinomial in time.
+"Computationally" in turn means the process should end before the heat death of the universe.
+Simply saying it should be polinomial in time.

+In computational security world an _attack game_ is used to state the security definition.
+Attack game is played between a challenger and an adversary.
+A challenger follows fixed protocol, while an adversary may follow arbitrary one.
+They send messages to each other according to their protocols.
+An adversary behaviour is described by _advantage_.
+Adversary's advantage is essentially a probability of an adversary to win the game.
+The particually meaning of "win the game" depends on a security definition which we are trying to challenge.

 $$\begin{align*}\text{Adv}(W)=\max_{f,M}\left(\max_{\mathcal{A}}P(\mathcal{A}(W)=f(M))-\max_{\text{Gen}}P(\text{Gen}(n)=f(M))\right)
      =&\sup_{f,M}\left(2^{-H_{\infty}(f(M)|W)}-2^{-H_{\infty}(f(M))}\right)